 The payment schedule must be provided to the claimant during normal business hours at the claimant's ordinary place of business.
 It must be provided to the claimant within the time specified by the construction contract or 10 business days after service of the payment claim, whichever time expires first.

 Unfortunately many respondents make the mistake of leaving their response until after the tenth business day in the belief that they have complied with the Act.
 They have not.
-Provision of a payment schedule on business day 11 means the payment schedule is invalid and, should the claimant wish to apply for adjudication, the payment schedule will need to be provided again.
+Provision of a payment schedule on business day 11 means the payment schedule is invalid and, should the claimant wish to apply for adjudication and issues a second opportunity s 17(2) notice, the payment schedule will need to be provided again.

 We recommend that a record of the time, date and manner of service on the claimant be kept.
 A claimant may deny receipt of the payment schedule or claim receipt after the expiry of 10 business days (or such shorter period provided by contract).
 In this case, the respondent must be able to evidence the date of service.